vantage-sh/docs.vantage.sh/docs/kubernetes.md

 With Kubernetes efficiency reports, you can filter your Kubernetes cost data and create reports based on these filters.
 You have the option to filter for costs by Cluster, Namespace, or Label.

 :::note
 Labels include namespace labels, and if enabled in your Kubernetes agent integration, annotations.
-See the [Vantage Kubernetes agent documentation](/kubernetes#enable-annotations-namespace-labels) for information on how to enable these parameters.
+See the [Vantage Kubernetes agent documentation](/kubernetes_agent#enable-annotations-namespace-labels) for information on how to enable these parameters.
 :::

 1. Navigate to the [Kubernetes page](https://console.vantage.sh/kubernetes) in the Vantage console.
 2. On the left navigation menu, select **Efficiency Reports**.
 All existing Kubernetes efficiency reports will be listed, along with who created the report as well as the date when the report was created.
 3. From the top right of the screen, click **New Report**.
 Like the efficiency metrics view, a chart/graph with idle costs is displayed.
 Below the chart, a table is displayed with the following columns: the resource's name, **Idle Costs**, **Total Costs**, and **Cost Efficiency**.
-4. To filter costs, click the **Filters** button on the top left of the chart:
+4. To filter costs, click the **Filters** button on the top left of the chart.
    - The **Kubernetes costs where...** tile is displayed.
 Click **+ New Rule**.
    - For **Category**, select either **Cluster**, **Namespace**, or **Label**.
    - Two additional dropdown menus are displayed.
-Select **is** or **is not** based on your desired filter criteria, then select one or more Clusters, Namespaces, or Labels from the list.
+Select **is** or **is not** based on your desired filter criteria, then select one or more Clusters, Namespaces, or Labels from the second dropdown menu.
    - Click **Save**.
    <details><summary>Click to view visual example</summary>
    <div style={{ display: "flex", justifyContent: "center", boxShadow: "0 0 10px rgba(0, 0, 0, 0.2)", borderRadius: "10px", overflow: "hidden" }}>
     <img alt="Create Kubernetes Efficiency filters" width="100%" src="/img/create-filter.gif" />
    </div>
    </details>
-5. You can optionally edit your existing rule or add additional filter criteria:
+5. You can optionally edit your existing rule or add additional filter criteria.
    - To edit the rule you just created, select the rule, make your changes, then click **Save**.
    - If you want to add a rule to filter multiple criteria, such as filter by certain Clusters and another rule to filter by certain Namespaces, click **+ New Rule**.
 Add the additional criteria and save.
    - To add a separate rule set, click **+ New Filter**.
-This rule set will be displayed as **Or Kubernetes costs where...**.
+This rule set will be displayed as **Or Kubernetes costs where...** on the new tile.
    - To delete a rule set, click the trashcan icon on the top right of the rule set.
    <details><summary>Click to view visual example</summary>
          <div style={{ display: "flex", justifyContent: "center", position: "relative" }}>